facebookincubator/Battery-Metrics/docs/mistrustbatterylevel.md

 ---
 id: mistrustosbattery
-title: Mistrusting OS Level Battery Drain
+title: Mistrusting OS Level Battery Levels
 ---

+# Mistrusting OS Level Battery Levels

 In a perfect, engineer-friendly world, we would be able to precisely determine the energy consumed by our application in production with a breakdown allocating energy to different hardware components and even source code, independent of physical conditions.